HUOJIAXI/ICO/README.md

 # ICO

-Add a algorithm of tabu research data.txt contains the data that I used, data  format (columns splited by TAB):
+Add a algorithm of tabu research

+data.txt contains the data that I used, data  format (columns splited by TAB):

-  Number, Name, Population, Latitude, Longitude
+Number  Name  Population  Latitude  Longitude